Homocystinuria: Treatment

 Betaine (N,N,N-trimethylglycine) is used to reduce concentrations of homocysteine by promoting the conversion of homocysteine back to methionine, i.e., increasing flux through the re-methylation pathway independent of folate derivatives (which is mainly active in the liver and in the kidneys).
 The re-formed methionine is then gradually removed by incorporation into body protein.
 The methionine that is not converted into protein is converted to S-adenosyl-methionine which goes on to form homocysteine again.
 Betaine is, therefore, only effective if the quantity of methionine to be removed is small.
 Hence treatment includes both betaine and a diet low in methionine.
 In classical homocystinuria (CBS, or cystathione beta synthase deficiency), the plasma methionine level usually increases above the normal range of 30 micromoles/L and the concentrations should be monitored as potentially toxic levels (more than 400 micromoles/L) may be reached.

 Recommended diet

-Low-protein food is recommended for this disorder, which requires food products low in particular types of amino acids (e.g., methionine).
+For the subset of patients whose homocystinuria is caused by cystathionine beta-synthase deficiency (i.e. those that do not respond to B6 supplementation), low-protein food is recommended for this disorder, which requires food products low in particular types of amino acids (e.g., methionine) in addition to supplementation.